complxalgorithm/TweetKeywordMapper/README.md

 # Tweet Keyword Mapper
-Search Twitter for Tweets containing a particular keyword or read Tweet data from a csv file, then write results to a csv file and/or map the results using ArcGIS Pro.
+Search Twitter for Tweets containing a particular keyword or read Tweet data from a csv file, then write results to a csv file and/or map the results using ArcGIS Pro or GeoPandas.

 ## Requirements
 1. Python 3 - get the latest release [here](https://www.python.org/downloads).
 2. Pandas - learn how to install [here](https://pandas.pydata.org/docs/getting_started/install.html).
+    - This is only required if you want to map your results using GeoPandas.
+3. GeoPandas - learn how to install [here](https://geopandas.org/en/stable/getting_started/install.html).
+    - This is only required if you want to map your results using GeoPandas.
+4. matplotlib - learn how to install [here](https://matplotlib.org/stable/users/installing/index.html).
+    - This is only required if you want to map your results using GeoPandas.
-3. Tweepy - learn how to install [here](https://docs.tweepy.org/en/stable/install.html).
+5. Tweepy - learn how to install [here](https://docs.tweepy.org/en/stable/install.html).
     - This is only required if you do not want to use the search capabilities and instead already have a csv file containing Tweet data.
-4. ArcPy - learn how to download and install ArcGIS Pro [here](https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm).
+6. ArcPy - learn how to download and install ArcGIS Pro [here](https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm).
-    - This is only required if you want to map your results.
+    - This is only required if you want to map your results using ArcGIS Pro.

 ## Set Up & Run
 In order to run this program to its fullest extent, you will need to install the Tweepy library and ArcGIS Pro.
 Using the Tweepy library requires setting up a Twitter Developer account.
 Using ArcGIS Pro requires the Windows operating system and a paid license to use.